NVIDIA/NeMo-speech-data-processor/docs/src/sdp/config_structure.rst

   `Italian MLS config file <https://github.com/NVIDIA/NeMo-speech-data-processor/blob/main/dataset_configs/italian/mls/config.yaml>`_ we skip all the filtering processors for both validation and test splits to ensure we don't modify the provided dev/test data to enable fair comparison with prior works.

+**Write run-time tests.**

+Most SDP processors support run-time tests with a ``test_cases`` argument.
+Make sure to utilize it when you create new configs.
+It can be very helpful to ensure that what you have in the config does indeed work as you intended.
+All of our configs have test cases included, so any file is good to look at as an example.